On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Background

-{\bf Batch Workloads.} Common batch workloads include data processing tasks, machine learning training, scientific computing, and simulations.
-Such workloads desire high throughput and do not have strict latency needs.
-Consequently, batch workloads generally include jobs that have some degree of ``slack'' and thus may be delayed, although not indefinitely.
-Schedulers often exploit this slack by deferring batch jobs' start time, i.e., forcing them to wait in a queue, or periodically interrupting their execution.
-Cluster schedulers, such as Google's Borg~\cite{burns2016borg}, Kubernetes~\cite{burns2016borg} and Slurm~\cite{slurm02}, generally defer or interrupt batch jobs to satisfy higher-priority requests, either by terminating low priority jobs or checkpointing their state and resuming them later.
-As we discuss, such schedulers can also defer or interrupt jobs when energy's carbon-intensity is high to lower carbon emissions.
-Batch jobs have a wide range of characteristics: from computationally-intensive to data-intensive, from large memory footprints to small memory footprints, and from long running times to short running times.
-These characteristics, particularly the size of their memory and disk state, affect the overhead of spatially migrating batch jobs as carbon emissions vary across regions.
-As we discuss, our analysis mostly ignores such overheads to provide an upper bound on carbon reductions from spatially migrating batch jobs.
-In addition, as mentioned in \S\ref{sec:introduction}, regulatory policies, such as HIPPA and GDPR, may also prevent spatially shifting batch jobs outside a region, which we consider.
+Common batch workloads include data processing tasks, machine learning training, scientific computing, and simulations.
+Such workloads desire high throughput and often do not have strict latency requirements.
+Consequently, batch workloads generally include jobs with some degree of ``slack'' and thus may be delayed, or interrupted, although not indefinitely.
+Schedulers often exploit this slack by deferring batch jobs' start time, i.e., forcing them to wait in a queue or periodically interrupting their execution.
+Cluster schedulers, such as Google's Borg~\cite{burns2016borg}, Kubernetes~\cite{burns2016borg}, and Slurm~\cite{slurm02}, often defer or interrupt batch jobs to satisfy higher-priority requests, either by terminating low priority jobs or checkpointing their state and resuming them later.
+Such schedulers can also defer or interrupt jobs when energy's carbon-intensity is high to lower carbon emissions.
+In addition to temporally shifting batch jobs, they can be spatially migrated to regions with lower carbon-intensity.
+While deferring, interrupting, and spatially migrating jobs can incur overhead, which depends on the size of a batch workload's memory and disk state, we present optimistic analyses that ignore such overheads to provide an upper bound on carbon reductions from migrating batch jobs.
+As mentioned in \S\ref{sec:introduction}, we do consider how regulatory policies, such as HIPPA and GDPR, may hinder jobs' spatial migration outside their local region.